 To assist in educating your faculty, students and parents on the importance of bed bug safety, send a factsheet to parents to help them with this difficult topic.
-Use the factsheet provided by completing the form in order to receive a pdf download.
+Use the factsheet provided by clicking the picture or button on this page or simply click HERE.
 You can disperse this to parents anytime there is a sighting, or at the beginning of each school year to educate them on the pest.

 Why Educators Turn To American Pest For Bed Bugs

 American Pest is a pest control leader.
 Our staff includes pest control experts, board-certified entomologists, and fully credentialed pest management professionals.
 The methods and products we use to control bed bugs are the most advanced available in the industry.
 Our use of Integrated Pest Management methods is your assurance that a limited and targeted use of least toxic chemicals will be the last resort when we deal with your bed bug infestation.